Corporate Cards

 4) Complete your application

-Many closed-loop cards and cards that are available through banks require you to speak directly to a representative about your needs.
+Many closed-loop cards and bank-issued cards require you to speak directly with a representative about your needs.
 Open-loop cards, especially those offered by fintechs, typically have fast online application processes.
 At Float, it takes just 10 minutes to apply for your corporate cards.

 5) Get approved and issue your cards